kayvanx/xc-forensic-toolkit/README.md

   "_comment3": "Set the default namespace.
 Use 'system' for tenancy-wide searches.", "NAMESPACE": "system",

+  "_comment_auth": "Set the authentication method: 'API_TOKEN' or 'CSRF'.", "AUTH_METHOD": "API_TOKEN",

-  "_comment4": "Your F5 XC API Token.
-Keep this safe!
-The recommended role is 'ves-io-monitor-role' on the system and relevant app namespaces.", "API_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx=",
+  "//_api_token_auth": "Used if AUTH_METHOD is 'API_TOKEN'.
+Recommended role: 'ves-io-monitor-role' on the system and relevant app namespaces.", "API_TOKEN": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx=",

+  "//_csrf_auth": "Used if AUTH_METHOD is 'CSRF'.
+Get these from your browser's developer tools.", "CSRF_TOKEN": "your-csrf-token-here", "COOKIE_STRING": "your-full-cookie-string-here (copy the full value from the 'Cookie' request header)",

   "_comment5": "Optionally define an LB name to construct a VH_NAME variable for your queries.", "LB_NAME": "my-app-lb",